MicrosoftDocs/winrt-api/windows.devices.background/windows_devices_background.md

 # Windows.Devices.Background

 ## -description

-UWP app use background tasks to perform long-running syncs with devices and update device settings and firmware.
-The classes in Windows.Devices.Background are used by device background tasks to get info provided by the app that triggered the task and to report progress back to the app.
+Enables the ability for device background tasks to get info provided by the app that triggered the task and to report progress back to the app.

 ## -remarks

+UWP apps use background tasks to perform long-running syncs with devices and update device settings and firmware.

 ## -examples

 ## -see-also

 [DeviceInformation.ID enumeration](../windows.devices.enumeration/deviceinformation_id.md)